Which of the following accounts may appear on a post-closing tria... | Study Prep in Pearson+

 1

-Understand the purpose of a post-closing trial balance: It is prepared after closing entries are made to ensure that total debits equal total credits and to confirm that only permanent accounts (balance sheet accounts) remain open.
+Understand the purpose of a post-closing trial balance: It is prepared after closing entries are made to ensure that total debits equal total credits.
+Only permanent accounts (assets, liabilities, and equity) appear on this statement, as temporary accounts (revenues, expenses, and dividends) are closed to retained earnings.

-Identify the types of accounts: Permanent accounts include assets, liabilities, and equity accounts.
-Temporary accounts, such as revenues, expenses, and dividends, are closed to retained earnings during the closing process.
+Identify the nature of each account listed in the problem: Dividends, Rent Expense, Service Revenue, and Accounts Payable.

 Watch next